-Befuddled HD for iPad review
+Befuddled HD full review

 Your main game board is a 10-by-10 grid of wooden letter tiles.
 As you spell words with adjacent letters, the tiles you use vanish from the board.
 But there’s no race against the clock.
 In lieu of a timer, Befuddled escalates its difficulty by offering tiles of different types.
 When you encounter stone tiles, for example, you can only connect those letters to other adjacent stone tiles.